millerhoo/journey1-self-service-bi/workshops/journey1-self-service-bi/LabGuide200.md

 ![](images/200/Twitter57.png)

 The Mapper Designer supports creating a XSL template interactively.
 In the schema tree, an element that can repeat more than once is decorated with an icon ahead.
 Those elements are always starting point of the template design.
-In the demo, we will start from the “**statuses**” element.
+In the demo, we will start from the **statuses** element.
 Clicking the element in the target schema tree will launch the following dialog.

 ![](images/200/Twitter58.png)